 note: adopted 1844; the anthem is also known as "Isten, aldd meg a magyart" (God, Bless the Hungarians)

-Iceland name: "Lofsongur" (Song of Praise)
+name: "Lofsongur" (Song of Praise)

 lyrics/music: Matthias JOCHUMSSON/Sveinbjorn SVEINBJORNSSON